MSKose/django-notes/Django Fundamentals/django-settings-starter/README.md

     # Third party apps:
     'rest_framework',
     ...
-	# 'debug_toolbar', # I'll be adding the third party apps that I will only be using on development to dev.py, like debug_toolbar.
+    # 'debug_toolbar', # We'll be adding the third party apps that I will only be using on development to dev.py, like debug_toolbar.
 See dev.py below

     # myapps
     'my_first_app',